devGod1994/brickellpaymentgateway-plugin/README.txt

 * Implemented payment state and transaction id in order overview.
 * Implemented payment handling in single order view.
 * Added support for split payments
-* If turned on in PensoPay Manager, shop owners may now split up the transactions.
+* If turned on in BrickellPay Manager, shop owners may now split up the transactions.
 * Rewritten and added a lot of the class methods.

 = 1.0.1 =